pixelryan/Guess-Quest/README.md

 - **Special Draws** The game will never draw a card of the same rank to prevent ties.

 ## Tools and Technologies
-- - Unity 2022.3.13f1
+- Unity 2022.3.13f1
 - C# for scripting
 - Github for version control
+- Sound effects by Kenney.nl

 ## Time Spent
 - Total design and development time took me about 5 hours.